The Hobby Horse: History

 The Century Guild of Artists was an English group of art enthusiasts that were most active between 1883 and 1888.
-It was founded in 1882 by Arthur Heygate Mackmurdo, and was influenced by the likes of William Morris, John Ruskin, Matthew Arnold, Walter Pater.
+It was founded in 1882 by Arthur Heygate Mackmurdo, and was influenced by William Morris, John Ruskin, Matthew Arnold and Walter Pater.
 The Century Guild also drew many of their ideas from the growing Arts & Crafts Movement, the Pre-Raphaelites, the Decadent movement and the new Aestheticism.

 The Century Guild aimed to preserve the artistic trade and the authenticity of the craftsmen behind it.
-In 1884 the Century Guild created a journal called The Century Guild Hobby Horse to publicize their views.
+In 1884 the Century Guild created a journal called The Century Guild Hobby Horse to publicise their views.
 The magazine was titled The Century Guild Hobby Horse during its publication from 1884 to 1892, but in its final years in 1893 and 1894 it was simply The Hobby Horse.
 The Hobby Horse served as a way of sharing the views of the Guild and promoted crafted art as opposed to mechanical industry.
 The Century Guild disbanded once members Arthur Heygate Mackmurdo, Herbert Horne and Selwyn Image became busy with their individual work.
 Though The Hobby Horse managed to exist longer after the Guild fell apart (and was even titled as just The Hobby Horse), it ultimately was soon to cease production without the Guild in force.

-Roughly 20 people had been involved with the Guild but its only members were Arthur Heygate Mackmurdo (founder of the Century Guild), Herbert Horne (editor of the Hobby Horse), and Selwyn Image (co-founder of the Century Guild and co-editor of the Hobby Horse).
+Roughly 20 people had been involved with the Guild but its only members were Arthur Heygate Mackmurdo (founder of the Century Guild), Herbert Horne (editor of The Hobby Horse), and Selwyn Image (co-founder of the Century Guild and co-editor of The Hobby Horse).
 Contributors to the magazine also included William De Morgan, Oscar Wilde and C. F. A. Voysey.